Need good questions to ask in an interview? Try these.

 3. Why do you like working for the company?

-Hiring managers are great at pitching the company to potential employees, but it's always interesting to hear what they say when you turn the tables and ask them what they like about the company.
+Hiring managers are great at pitching the company to potential employees, but it's always compelling to hear what they say when you turn the tables and ask them what they personally like about it.
+Plus, it shows that you are interested in the experience of being part of the company, not just having a job.

 4. How would you describe the company culture?